-Despite the above, India is a country with a huge population, people of different caste and religions live together in India, many variations are seen in this caste, customs, dress, food and drink.
+Despite the above, India is a country with a huge population, people of different castes and religions live together in India, and many variations are seen in this caste, customs, dress, food, and drink.

-The practice of casteism is less seen in developed states of India than backward states like Bihar, Odisha, Jharkhand, Rajasthan, Madhya Pradesh, Andhra Pradesh and so on.
+The practice of casteism is less seen in developed states of India than in backward states like Bihar, Odisha, Jharkhand, Rajasthan, Madhya Pradesh, Andhra Pradesh, and so on.

 We are, here, seeing gradual positive changes.
 A scholar M. N Srinivas has termed this mobility in the caste system as “Sanskritization”..

 Under article 17 of the Constitution, untouchability is abolished and its preaching and practice in any form is forbidden `in India.
-Now untouchability (Under untouchability (Offences) Act, 1954) is a serious offence punishable for a term exceeding 2 years with fine accordance with the law.
+Now untouchability (Under Untouchability (Offences) Act, 1954) is a serious offence punishable for a term exceeding 2 years with a fine in accordance with the law.